git-techknowledge.in

 Step 5: Configure SSH Access

-On each developer’s machine, generate an SSH key if not already created:
+On each developer’s computer, generate an SSH key if they don’t already have one:

 ssh-keygen -t ed25519 -C "your_email@example.com"